avery-gfs/CS-2/03-image-processing/README.md

 ## Concepts (Advanced)

-- HSL color model / conversion https://hslpicker.com/ and https://en.wikipedia.org/wiki/HSL_and_HSV
+- HSL color model https://hslpicker.com/ and https://en.wikipedia.org/wiki/HSL_and_HSV
 - Color quantization https://en.wikipedia.org/wiki/Color_quantization
 - Dithering https://tannerhelland.com/2012/12/28/dithering-eleven-algorithms-source-code.html
 - Kernels and convolution https://setosa.io/ev/image-kernels/

 ## Problems (Advanced)

+*You should use the `colorsys` Python module to convert between RGB and HSL for the saturation and hue problems (see notes above).*

 **Saturation:** Write a program that increases an image's saturation to the maximum amount.